Bibliome/KBPubMedBERT/README.md

 # Relation Extraction with RotatE Graph Embeddings

-Combining RotatE graph embedding with representations from PubMedBERT helps improve RE performance.
+Injection of knowledge graph embedding (RotatE) into BERT for biomedical Relation Extraction (RE).

 ### To reproduce our experimental results